contao/docs/docs/dev/framework/manager-plugin.md

 Symfony makes sure that `security.firewalls` is specified only once.
 This is the only way it can ensure the order of firewalls is correct.

-Thanks to the `ExtensionPluginInterface` you can, however, modify the all extension configurations of all the other bundles **before** that check is executed.
+Thanks to the `ExtensionPluginInterface` you can, however, modify all extension configurations of all the other bundles **before** that check is executed.

 Here's an example of how you could add your own firewall in front of the Contao `frontend` firewall: